ietf-wg-spice/draft-ietf-spice-oidc-cwt/draft-maldant-spice-oidc-cwt.md

 # IANA Considerations

-All claims defined in this document are placed in the {{IANA.CWT.Claims}} Registry.
+All claims defined in this document are placed in the (CBOR Web Token (CWT) Claims) {{IANA.CWT.Claims}} Registry (part of the eponymous registry group).
 No new IANA registry is created.

 ## name

 - Claim Name: name
 - Claim Description: End-User's full name in displayable form including all name parts, possibly including titles and suffixes, ordered according to the End-User's locale and preferences.
 - JWT Claim Name: name
-- Claim Key: TBD (requested assignment 170)
+- Claim Key: 170 (suggested)
 - Claim Value Type(s): text string
 - Change Controller: IESG
 - Specification Document(s): Section 5.1 of {{OIDCCore}}